 When should I go?

-Why do your trips leave out of Cabo San Lucas?
+Why do your trips leave out of San José del Cabo?

-Because the shortest charter flight to the Lagoon is from Cabo which is super easy to get to with service from 15 different US cities, most of Mexico and even direct flights from overseas.
-Because Cabo San Lucas in the winter and spring is a really fun place to visit!!
+Because the shortest charter flight to the Lagoon is from San José del Cabo which is super easy to get to with service from 15 different US cities, most of Mexico and even direct flights from overseas.
+Because San José in the winter and spring is a really fun place to visit!!
 Because you won’t have any border crossing hassles.
-And because we offer all sorts of other activities from our Cabo base including swimming with whale sharks and other adventures into the Sea of Cortez, scuba diving including our Socorro giant manta liveaboard trips, Backscatter photography workshops and much more
+And because we offer all sorts of other activities from our San José del Cabo base including swimming with whale sharks and other adventures into the Sea of Cortez, scuba diving including our Socorro giant manta liveaboard trips, Backscatter photography workshops and much more.

-Is there another way to get to camp or do I have to fly with you from Cabo San Lucas?
+Is there another way to get to camp or do I have to fly with you from San José del Cabo?

-We are very happy to host you no matter which way you arrive from camp and you will save money with a self-arrival.
-It’s a 13 hour drive plus border crossing from California or a 6 hour drive from Loreto.
-Pilots are welcome to fly in to the 4000 ft dirt airstrip adjoining our beach camp.
+If you are traveling with a large, group we are happy to host your group no matter which way you arrive from camp and you will save money with a self-arrival.
+It’s a +20 hour drive plus border crossing from California or a six hour drive from Loreto.
+Pilots are welcome to fly in to the 4000 ft dirt airstrip close to our beach camp.
 Alternatively, there is an 8000 ft paved runway 2.3 hours away at Guerrero Negro with either charter flight or ground transfers to the Lagoon.
-Guerrero Negro airport is tightly guarded by the military and your airplane will be happy and safe while you are in camp.
-We have our own aircraft and are happy to assist with arrangements..
+The Guerrero Negro airport is tightly guarded by the military and your airplane will be happy and safe while you are in camp.
+Please contact our office so that we can help you plan your trip.

 What’s included in the trip?

-Return chartered flight from Cabo.
-Hotel transfers in Cabo.
+Return chartered flight from San José del Cabo.
+Hotel transfers in San José del Cabo.
 Accommodation, activities, meals, snacks and non-alcoholic beverages plus unlimited whale watching subject to capacity control and weather.
 On-site naturalist.
 Park fees, gift shop, bar, gratuities and camera rentals are NOT included.

 What airport do I fly into?